-In the ordinary course of business, the Company has entered into commitments to extend credit, including commitments under credit card arrangements, commercial letters of credit, and standby letters of credit.
+In the ordinary course of business, the Company has entered into commitments to extend credit, including commitments under home equity lines of credit, construction loans, commercial lines of credit, commercial letters of credit, and standby letters of credit.
 Such financial instruments are recorded when they are funded.